rcalixte/wayland-book/src/introduction.md

 - Move linux-dmabuf details to the appendix, add note about wl_drm & Mesa
 - Rewrite the introduction text
 - Add example code for interactive move, to demonstrate the use of serials
-- Use &mdash; instead of - where appropriate
 - Prepare PDFs and EPUBs

 ## About the book